collindching/SF-Housing/README.md

 # San Francisco Housing Project

+Exploration of San Francisco's housing market from a renter's and buyer's perspective.

-Data and scripts used to create this project.
-The project with code is in reports/intro_post.pdf.
+Data from Zillow.
+The writeup with code is in reports/intro_post.pdf.